Anybody else old-fashioned like me and still own CD players?

 CDs and their role in creating a multilingual learning environment

 Our growing CD collection consists of Chinese and Korean audiobooks books and children’s music.
 Since Chinese and Korean are the minority languages in our home, we use media to boost exposure to native speakers.

 On the other hand, we actually have only one English music CD.
-English is the dominant language in our community, so our kids don’t need any passive exposure to English at this time.
+English is the dominant language in our community, so our kids don’t need passive exposure to English at this time.

 I’m going to share how we make CDs accessible and organized for our kids!

 The first section is for parents of little ones who are wondering about introducing CDs to kids.

-If your children are older, scroll down to “3 secrets to keeping CDs organized for kids.”
+If you have older children, scroll down to “3 secrets to keeping CDs organized for kids.”

 Montessori inspired advice for introducing CDs to kids